-Franck NOEL founded the dojo of La Roseraie in 1988 and, in June of 2018, he entrusted its continuation to Gaston NICOLESSI.
+Franck NOEL founded the Dojo of La Roseraie in 1988 and, in June of 2018, he entrusted its continuation to Gaston NICOLESSI.
 Franck NOEL continues to supervise the dojo’s pedagogical team while furthering their ongoing technical instruction.
-He also continues to teach several weekly classes.
+He also continues to teach a few classes.

 Franck NOEL is currently 7th dan, rank awarded to him by the Tokyo Aikikai world center for Aikido, where he studied for 8 years and with which he continues to maintain a close connection.